PREARATION OF THE MANUSCRIPT

 After the abstract, enter from 3 to 5 keywords in Polish and the same in English (recommended by MeSH (Medical Subject Headings) (http://www.nlm.nih.gov/mesh/meshhome.html).

 Manuscripts should be sent in the following formats: doc, docx, rtf.
-The total number of words in review articles should not exceed 12,000 words and in original articles 10,000 words.
+The total number of characters in review articles should not exceed 40.000 characters and in original articles 30.000 characters.
 References to literature, figures and tables should be placed in the order of citation in the text.
 The author (authors) should not use italics, bold or underlined words.
 Bold and italics can only be used for subheadings.
 Only international drug names should be used in the text.
 Laboratory values should be expressed using the International System of Units (SI).